khawkins98/PDF-A-go-go/README.md

 - **Ctrl + 0**: Reset zoom to 100%
 - **Mouse wheel + Ctrl**: Scroll wheel while holding Ctrl to zoom

+**Note**: For keyboard zoom shortcuts to work, the PDF viewer must be focused.
+Click on the PDF viewer area first, then use the keyboard shortcuts.

 ### Zoom Behavior
 - Zoom uses CSS scaling for smooth performance (no PDF re-rendering required)
 - Zoom is centered at the top of the viewing area